-Standard stars in VSD are those that are meant for filter/color transformation and extinction coefficient determination.
-They are available when you select "Standard Field" in VSP.
+Standard stars in the Comp Star Database (VSD) are those that are meant for filter/color transformation and extinction coefficient determination.
+They are available when you select "Standard Field" in the Variable Star Plotter (VSP).
 They are grouped into small fields-of-view so they can be easily imaged and their magnitudes have been determined with high precision and accuracy.

 Our collection of available standard fields now includes:

 - Standard open cluster fields for transformation calibration compiled by Arne Henden (M67 and 5 others)

 - Landolt fields compiled by Arlo Landolt.
 These fields contain fewer stars, but are selected to cover the whole sky.
 The fields are published in 3 papers with standards at -50 Dec, equator and +50 Dec.
 Terry Bohlsen and Mike Simonsen added the first two sets of Landolt stars.
 George Silvis recently completed the last set.
 The annoucement for this new feature is here